A roadmap towards achieving demand-driven inventory replenishment planning

-Supply chains across the world are facing unusual levels of demand fluctuation, making it critical to regulate the road to replenishment management in supply chains.
-The pandemic led to an escalation in demand for different categories of products, which supply chains managed to meet.
-However, markets and vendors struggled to fulfill this demand the second time around.
-Fluctuations in demand caused a series of changes with 25% of supply chains delivering goods consistently late and 38% performing unevenly.
-The second and third waves of the coronavirus pandemic have enhanced the need for resilience in supply chains and through it – efficient replenishment planning.
+Demand planning is a key requisite for holistic supply planning as it involves building an accurate forecast of future demand based on supply drivers, to meet customer needs as precisely as possible.
+With the unusual levels of demand fluctuations in the market today, it is important to regulate the road to replenishment management in supply chains.
+The past few years have witnessed several fluctuations in demand which caused a series of changes with 25% of supply chains delivering goods consistently late and 38% performing unevenly.
+The second and third waves of the coronavirus pandemic have enhanced the need for resilience in supply chains and through it – efficient replenishment planning and stock replenishment.

-Demand forecasting is a means to not just anticipate demand, but also strengthen systems that cater to this demand.
-Replenishment planning with a demand-driven module ensures inventory optimization, reduces rework, and eliminates bottlenecks in the supply chain to enhance resilience.
+Therefore organizations which have a replenishment planning approach with a demand-driven module, ensures inventory optimization, reduces rework, and eliminates bottlenecks in the supply chain to enhance resilience.

-Effective replenishment planning can drive sales and considerably amplify profits.
-Demand-driven replenishment planning can be rendered effective by enhancing internal supply chain touchpoints.
+Effective replenishment planning and fulfillment strategies can drive sales and considerably amplify profits.
+Demand-driven replenishment planning with automatic replenishment can be effective by enhancing internal supply chain touchpoints.

 Warehouse management is integral to all supply chains, especially at the replenishment level.
 To ensure that backflow in the supply chain doesn’t drag all the way back to raw material procurement, it is necessary to monitor intermediate checkpoints such as warehouses, transport operations, and so on.

 Warehouse management can be optimized greatly through hyper-automation across warehouse workflows, floor lays, and inventory.
-Hyper-automation in warehouse management coordinates shipping with order schedules to establish touchpoints in the supply chain.
-This practice leads to faster replenishment operations enabling demand-driven replenishment management.
+Hyper-automation in warehouse management coordinates shipping with order schedules to establish hyper replenishment touchpoints in the supply chain.

 Process-oriented replenishment planning can be a game-changer in optimizing supply chains due to the inherent accountability of the system.
 Determining lead times is a key component of process-oriented supply chains.
 When lead times are accurately determined, they can cut down communication delays and reorder fulfillment in a demand-driven network.